 Every day was chock full of unexpected tidbits like stopping at a bakery still using a charcoal-fired oven, to pick up fresh bread as a gift to the villagers.
 If there was something we wanted to see Cynthia did her best to accommodate us, often providing us with on-the-spot experiences – and her fluent Spanish didn’t hurt either.
 Cynthia’s warm personality, friendliness, and most of all, her sense of humor, made us all feel welcome and an important part of the group.
 There wasn’t a meal without laughter!
 As a member of our small, intimate group I felt as if I had rubbed elbows with the “real” people of Peru and Bolivia and to me, that’s what adventure is all about.
-Many thanks, dear Cynthia, for a true adventure.” – M.F., Washington
+Many thanks, dear Cynthia, for a true adventure.” – Myra F. – Washington

 My wife and I recently completed a 1-month private tour of North and West Africa with Cynthia Le Count Samake and her Malian husband, Barou.
 We had previously spent a very successful month with Cynthia on a similar culture and textile tour in Peru and Bolivia.

 We spent approximately equal time in Morocco, Mali and Ghana.
 Cynthia is a recognized expert in hand weaving, knitting and dyeing of fabrics, a focus shared with my wife.
-I am an accomplished photographer and besides an interest in fabrics and their makers.
+I am an accomplished photographer and also have an interest in fabrics and their makers.
 I am trying to document third world societies before they are over run by the West.
 The Samakes’ “behind-the-scenes” adventures are perfect for meeting the people and for experiencing the realities of another country first-hand.

 Cynthia is a joy to travel with.
-She plans well, in advance, to see/visit points of your interest but remains flexible enough to change en route should some unexpected “must-see” event arise.
+She plans well in advance to see/visit points of your interest but remains flexible enough to change en route should some unexpected “must-see” event arise.
 She is fun to be with and skilled enough to make all things work out well.
 Barou is an invaluable source of knowledge, customs and language in these “near home” countries.
 Additionally, Barou’s family and friend connections, insight and general sense of adventure make touring with them a pleasure.

 Since I hadn’t traveled to any of the countries ‘south of the border,” the thought of a visit to South America filled me with many nights of ‘what-ifs’…but I needn’t have worried!
 Cynthia and Claudia of Behind the Scenes Adventures were leading the tour, and couldn’t have been more helpful.
 The whole experience has left me wanting more!

 The trip started in Lima, Peru, and the museums we visited whetted my appetite for the entire trip.
-Then we flew over the Andes to Cuzco, for breathtaking adventures, with trips to highland villages where the amazing handicraft of the indigenous people—spinning alpaca and llama hair into thread, and dyeing the wool before knitting and weaving—was an experience that thrilled me.
+Then we flew over the Andes to Cuzco, for breathtaking adventures, with trips to highland villages where the amazing handicraft of the indigenous people—spinning alpaca and llama hair into yarn, and dyeing the wool before knitting and weaving—was an experience that thrilled me.
 These co-operative, community ventures are a hopeful sign of the hardworking indigenous people earning a fair living.

 Our day-trip by coach and train to Machu Picchu was awesome, as much for the countryside we traversed, as for the actual place itself.
 I was awestruck by its beauty and remoteness.
 Then Lake Titikaka and its floating islands can only be described as amazing, and its people resilient.

-By the time we reached La Paz, I was so impressed by the beauty, starkness, aaahhness at every turn on the often mountainous roads, much of it above 12,000 feet, that I could barely keep my excitement under control.
+By the time we reached La Paz, I was so impressed by the beauty, starkness, aaahhness at every turn on the mountainous roads, much of it above 12,000 feet, that I could barely keep my excitement under control.

 We spent four days in Oruro to experience the annual Carnival celebration.
 It was fascinating – the daily parades by the populous in amazing costumes with superb colours, dancing and singing, and the pride in their art was contagious.
 We left Oruro, happy, contented, and delighted that it all went so well.

 Throughout our trip we were housed well, dined well, and informed well of the history and the many places and their cultures.
 I had a wonderful time and learnt so much about the cultures!
 Thank you, Cynthia and Claudia.
+Zoreh W. – California